LYE-Software/.github/profile/README.md

 ## Lye Software aims to make the gaming experience better for all

-DejaVU MC provides custom and private Minecraft server gameplay for anyone, and with its newest acquisition, the LukeSMP joins Lye Software's array of products to offer another Minecraft experience.
+DejaVU MC provides custom and private Minecraft server gameplay for anyone, and with its newest partnership, the LukeSMP utilizes Lye Software's Lye Account System to offer an elevated Minecraft experience.

 ## Lye Software wants its products to be accessible to all.